 Special dietary requirements, food allergies & illness:

 We are unable to tailor our course content for special dietary requirements unless you are booking a minimum of 10 places on the course.
 However, we will be happy to discuss course content beforehand to allow you to make your own alternative eating arrangements if necessary.
 There is no reduction in fee in this instance.

 Please inform us in advance of any allergies, disabilities, diabetes, pregnancy, epilepsy, learning difficulties etc.

 All our courses offer an Ashburton Cookery School or Ashburton Chefs Academy certificate upon successful completion of a course.
 Successful completion of a course is determined by the Chef Tutors based on a minimum rate of attendance, learning progress and attitude.
-Certificates are issued at the descretion of the Chef Tutors.
+Certificates are issued at the discretion of the Chef Tutors.
 Please note, to maintain the value of our course certificates, students that have a partial attendence record will find that reflected on their course certificate.

-One, Two and Five Day Cookery Courses: All payments should be made in full at the time of booking for both the Cookery Course and for the accommodation where appropriate.
+Cook-to-go, Half-Day, One-Day, Weekend and Five Day Cookery Courses: All payments should be made in full at the time of booking for both the Cookery Course and for the accommodation where appropriate.
 We do not take provisional bookings and cannot confirm your place on a course or for accommodation until we receive full payment.

 Courses requiring a deposit: a non-refundable deposit must be paid at time of booking to secure a place on the course.
-The full balance of course and accommodation must be received six weeks before the course start date.
+The full balance of course and accommodation must be received 8 weeks before the course start date.
 Failure to do so may result in your losing your place on the course and retention of your deposit.

 Cheques should be made payable to: